Ha1fDead/InteractionPrototype/readme.md

 In my experience it takes a few moments for Github to stop caching the old pages.
 To get this working, I simply included the compiled source code into the deployment; so this branch is significantly larger than the master branch.

+## Architecture Decisions

+My overall architecture, derived from this prototype, should be:

+- UI should be completely separate from game space
+- UI should replay game space actions themselves
+- Game space shouldn't have any knowledge of UI, I think, for clean separation
+- UI will get a little messy, that's fine

+houses core UX and interfacing with browsers and browser events OS/browser/layout specific functionality should reside here

+(All of the below are nested under a "UI" folder)

+- Data (Responsible for storage, network communication of game logic, etc.)
+- GameLogic (Repsonsible for core game rules, interacting with actors, taking damage, taking turns, etc.)
+  - System (info regarding system-specific rules and logic)
+- UserActions (Every user action goes here, things that are undoable/redoable, or listable via '/')
+  - e.g. "pickup item", "attack", "activate ability", "open window", "fire macro"
+- UI (All UI interactions, rendering, components, etc.)
+  - uimanagers
+    - uimanager
+    - touchmanager
+    - clipboardmanager
+    - clickmanager
+    - keyboardmanager
+    - contextmanager
+  - interfacecontexts
+    - Canvas
+    - Inventory
+    - RosterTracker
+  - draganddrop
+  - clipboard
+  - contextual
+  - touchable
+  - undoredo

+Unknown architecture decisions:

+- Where does manipulating core stats belong?
+E.g. I open the Character sheet, and change the max health of an actor from 3 to 4.
+Where does that logic go?
+  - Naively, you could put it in the UI layer
+  - Fizzbuzz enterprizey, you can put it in a user action (it would need to go here anyway for undo/redo)
+  - I think putting it in this "UserAction" layer is better because I want it to be undoable anyway.
+So no matter what, it needs to flow down into some kind of command.
+- Where do I pipe user actions into the system?
+  - action's aren't restricted to "select item"; but can also include game-specific actions, such as "five foot step"
+- How do I pipe the undoredo commands into the stack?
+  - with AI, I could mirror the selection behavior somehow.
+But then AI needs to live in or above the UI layer
+- How do I pipe game rendering logic into the contexts?

 ## Draggable Prototypes

 Should I consider using Shopify's [Draggable](https://github.com/Shopify/draggable#documentation)?